symonsajib/InterfacialRougness_R/README.md

 # Interface
-A sample program to find the inter-facial atoms and render the 3d image of a surface
+A sample R program to find the inter-facial atoms and render the 3d image of a surface